visionml/pytracking/pytracking/README.md

 * **[dimp50](parameter/dimp/dimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all DiMP-50 results in the paper, except on VOT.
 * **[dimp50_vot](parameter/dimp/dimp50_vot.py)**: The parameters settings used to generate the DiMP-50 VOT2018 results in the paper.

-The difference between the vot and the non-vot settings stems for the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
+The difference between the vot and the non-vot settings stems from the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
 In most benchmarks, it is highly important to be able to robustly *redetect* the target after e.g. an occlusion or brief target loss.
 On the other hand, in VOT the tracker is reset if the prediction does not overlap with the target on a *single* frame.
 This is then counted as a tracking failure.
 The capability of recovering after target loss is meaningless in this setting.
 The ```dimp18_vot``` and ```dimp50_vot``` settings thus focuses on avoiding target loss in the first place, while sacrificing re-detection ability.

 ### ATOM
-The official implementation for the ATOM tracker can be found at [tracker.atom](tracker/atom).
+The official implementation for the ATOM tracker ([paper](https://arxiv.org/abs/1811.07628)).
+The tracker implementation file can be found at [tracker.atom](tracker/atom).

 ##### Parameter Files
 Two parameter settings are provided.
 These can be used to reproduce the results or as a starting point for your exploration.
 * **[default](parameter/atom/default.py)**: The default parameter setting that was used to produce all ATOM results in the paper, except on VOT.
 * **[default_vot](parameter/atom/default_vot.py)**: The parameters settings used to generate the VOT2018 results in the paper.

-The difference between these two stems for the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
-In most benchmarks, it is highly important to be able to robustly *redetect* the target after e.g. an occlusion or brief target loss.
-On the other hand, in VOT the tracker is reset if the prediction does not overlap with the target on a *single* frame.
-This is then counted as a tracking failure.
-The capability of recovering after target loss is meaningless in this setting.
-The ```default_vot``` setting thus focuses on avoiding target loss in the first place, while sacrificing re-detection ability.
+The difference between these two settings stems from the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.

 ### ECO
 An unofficial implementation of the ECO tracker can be found at [tracker.eco](tracker/eco).